jeremynoesen/MatrixDisplay/README.md

 - Micro SD card

 ## Installation
-Simply clone or download this repository onto the Raspberry Pi.

-## Running
 ### Manual
-1. Open a terminal.
-2. Run `sudo python3 /path/to/main.py`.
+Clone or download this repository onto the Raspberry Pi.

-### Automatic
+### Systemd
+1. Clone or download this repository onto the Raspberry Pi.
-To set the program to run automatically on boot, create this service file at `/etc/systemd/system/matrixdisplay.service`.
-Fill in the paths to the program folder and `main.py`, as well as the user to run the program as:
+2. Create the following `matrixdisplay.service` file in `/etc/systemd/system/`, making sure to change the `WorkingDirectory` and `ExecStart`, as well as the `User`:
 ```
 [Unit]
 Description=Matrix Display Program